Table of Contents

 What Is RAD140?

-RAD140 is a selective androgen receptor modulator (SARM) developed by Radius Health, Inc.
+RAD140 is a selective androgen receptor modulator (SARM) currently under development by Radius Health, Inc. for potential use in treating muscle wasting disorders and hormone-receptor positive breast cancer.

 There are several unofficial slang terms for RAD140 in the fitness community, one of the most popular being “Testolone”.